RHCHP General Information

 Course Load

-Loretto Heights School of Nursing: The average course load per semester is 12-17 semester hours for Traditional Nursing Program students; 19-23 semester hours for Accelerated Nursing Program students; 8-12 semester hours for CHOICE Nursing Program students and 7-12 semester hours per semester for RN-BSN Completion Program students.
+Loretto Heights School of Nursing: The average course load per semester is 12-15 semester hours for Traditional Nursing Program students; 20-22 semester hours for Accelerated Nursing Program students; 7-12 semester hours for CHOICE Nursing Program students.
 Undergraduate students take on clinical course at a time.
 Students should carefully note the course load requirements for the Dean’s list as these may vary from the average course load per semester.

 School of Physical Therapy: The average course load per semester is 15-18 semester hours for the BS in Health and Exercise Science, but can range from 12-18 semester hours.